TANG Ching Wan

 Professor Tang, with your curiosity, passion, perseverance, humanity, and of course because of your inventions, you have not just led the way, you have lighted a path for new and exciting discoveries for many years to come.
 Thank you.

-It is my great honour and privilege to present to you Professor Ching W. Tang for the award of Doctor of Science honoris causa.
+Honourable Chancellor, it is my great honour and privilege to present to you Professor Ching Wan Tang for the award of Doctor of Science honoris causa.

 Citation written and delivered by Professor J Charles Schencking, the Public Orator of the University.